-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Administrator, and click on System Log. - 3.
-Select Enable System Log and click Apply to save settings.
+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+3. Click on the Administrator section and click on System Log.

+4. Select Enable System Log and click Apply to save settings.